nortikin/sverchok/docs/Unit_01/lesson_02.rst

 - ``Add -> List Main -> List Length``

-The `List Length` node lets you output the length of incoming data, it also lets you pick what level of the data you want to inspect.
+The `List Length` node lets you output the length of incoming data.
+Because data is passed through Sverchok as lists and lists of lists, it also lets you pick what ``nested-level`` of the data you want to inspect.
 It's worth reading the **reference** of this node for a comprehensive tour of its capabilities.

 1) hook the `Vector In` output into the `Data` input of `List Length`
 2) hook a new `Stethoscope` up to the output of the `List Length` node.